The Next Alexa? Surfing the IP Challenges for Artificial Intelligence

 Our task was to economically dissolve the LLP partnership on terms acceptable to our client.
 So, our client gave notice to resign.
 This meant the partnership would be wound up in 6 months unless the partners agreed otherwise.

 The other partner argued that the limited liability partnership agreement did not require winding up.
 Moreover, he could appoint a new partner which would allow the partnership to continue.
-Our client replied that a new member could only be appointed with his agreement.
-He couldn’t be forced to agree to the appointment.
+Our client replied that the partnership could only appoint a new member with his agreement.
+They could not force him to agree to an appointment.

 Therefore, he could block the appointment of a new partner and thus force the winding up.
 We argued these points and successfully established that our position was correct.